 Matt lives with his wife, Ashley, and their three children in a mid-century modern house 2.5 miles east of downtown Raleigh.
 He currently serves as Professor in Practice at the NCSU School of Architecture.

-Jeremy Leonard [Designer] graduated from the NCSU College of Design in 2013 with a Bachelor of Architecture and was awarded the Faculty Design Award and the AIA Henry Adams Medal.
-As a student, Jeremy shares his love for great guitar riffs as a disc jockey for NCSU's radio station, WKNC, and his love for teaching as a NCSU summer Design Camp counselor.
+Jeremy Leonard [Designer] graduated from the NCSU College of Design in 2013 with a Bachelor of Architecture and was awarded the Faculty Design Award, the Shawcroft Drawing Prize, and the AIA Henry Adams Medal.
+As a student, Jeremy shared his love for great guitar riffs as a disc jockey for NCSU's radio station, WKNC, and his love for teaching as a NCSU summer Design Camp counselor.
 After gaining professional experience, Jeremy aspires to earn his Master of Architecture, and through his studies, unpack and challenge what he has learned as an undergraduate.

 In fall 2011, Jeremy studied abroad in Prague, negotiating with and responding to the complex vocabulary of a European city that is simultaneously ancient and modern.
 To gain a greater understanding of how great works of architecture imbibe a site with a sense of place, Jeremy embarked on an architectural pilgrimage through Switzerland, Italy, and France to study the works of Peter Zumthor, Le Corbusier, Filippo Brunelleschi, and Francesco Borromini.
 Jeremy filled many pages of his sketchbook studying the play of light on volumes and the change of materials over time.